gfarnadi/gfarnadi.github.io/publications.md

 22. Golnoosh Farnadi, Stephen H. Bach, Marjon Blondeel, Marie-Francine Moens, Lise Getoor, and Martine De Cock.
 Statistical Relational Learning with Soft Quantifiers.
 In Proceedings of ILP (25th International Conference on Inductive Logic Programming), 2015.
 (Winner of the Best Student Paper Award)

 23. Golnoosh Farnadi.
 Statistical Relational Learning Towards Modelling Social Media Users.
 In Proceedings of IJCAI (International Joint Conference on Artificial Intelligence), 2015.

 24. Mounica Arroju, Aftab Hassan, Golnoosh Farnadi.
 Age, Gender and Personality Recognition using Tweets in a Multilingual setting.
 In Proceedings of PAN (12th Intl.
 Evaluation Lab on Uncovering Plagiarism, Authorship, and Social Software misuse), at CLEF (6th Conference on Information Access Evaluation meets Multilinguality, Multimodality, and Interaction), 2015.

 25. Golnoosh Farnadi, Stephen H. Bach, Marie-Francine Moens, Lise Getoor, and Martine De Cock.
 Extending PSL with Fuzzy Quantifiers.
 In Proceedings of StarAI (4th International Workshop in Statistical Relational AI), workshop at AAAI (28th Conference on Artificial Intelligence), 2014.

 26. Golnoosh Farnadi, Shanu Sushmita, Geetha Sitaraman, Nhat Thon, Martine De Cock and Sergio Davalos.
 A Multivariate Regression Approach to Personality Impression Recognition of Vloggers.
 In Proceedings of WCPR (2nd International Workshop in Computational Personality Recognition), workshop at ACMMM (22nd Conference on Multi Media), 2014.
 (Ranked 1st: Winner of the shared task)

 27. Golnoosh Farnadi, Geetha Sitaraman, Mehrdad Rohani, Michal Kosinski, David Stillwell, Marie-Francine Moens, Sergio Davalos, and Martine De Cock.
 How are you doing?
 Emotions and Personality in Facebook.
 In Proceedings of EMPIRE (2nd Workshop on Emotions and Personality in Personalized Services), workshop at UMAP (22nd Conference on User Modelling, Adaptation and Personalization), 2014.

 28. James Marquardt, Golnoosh Farnadi, Gayathri Vasudevan, Marie-Francine Moens, Sergio Davalos, Ankur Teredesai, and Martine De Cock.
-Age and Gender Identification in
+Age and Gender Identification in Social Media.
-Social Media.
 In Proceedings of PAN (11th Intl.
-Evaluation Lab on Uncovering Plagiarism, Authorship, and Social Software misuse), at CLEF (5th Conference on Information
-Access Evaluation meets Multilinguality, Multimodality, and Interaction), 2014.
+Evaluation Lab on Uncovering Plagiarism, Authorship, and Social Software misuse), at CLEF (5th Conference on Information Access Evaluation meets Multilinguality, Multimodality, and Interaction), 2014.

 29. Golnoosh Farnadi, Susana Zoghbi, Marie-Francine Moens, and Martine De Cock.
 Recognising Personality Traits using Facebook Status Updates.
-In Proceedings of WCPR
-(1st International Workshop in Computational Personality Recognition), workshop atICWSM (7th International AAAI Conference on Weblogs and Social Media), 2013.
+In Proceedings of WCPR (1st International Workshop in Computational Personality Recognition), workshop atICWSM (7th International AAAI Conference on Weblogs and Social Media), 2013.

 30. Golnoosh Farnadi, Susana Zoghbi, Marie-Francine Moens, and Martine De Cock.
 How well do your Facebook Status Updates Express your Personality?
-In Proceedings of BENELEARN (22nd annual Belgian-Dutch Conference on Machine Learning), 2013 Extended Abstracts
+In Proceedings of BENELEARN (22nd annual Belgian-Dutch Conference on Machine Learning), 2013

+## Extended Abstracts

 31. Golnoosh Farnadi, Behrouz Babaki, and Lise Getoor.
 Fairness-aware Probabilistic Soft Logic.
 In Abstracts of the 13th Women in Machine learning workshop (WiML), 2018.

 32. Golnoosh Farnadi.
 Deep Multimodal Fusion Towards User Profiling.
 In Abstracts of the 12th Women in Machine learning workshop (WiML), 2017.

+33. Golnoosh Farnadi.
+User-Generated Content Data Fusion Framework Using Hinge-Loss Markov Random Fields.
+In Abstracts of the 11th Women in Machine learning workshop (WiML), 2016.

+34. Golnoosh Farnadi.
+Mining of Social Media.
+In Proceedings of EMAC (44th annual European Marketing Academy), 2015.

+35. Golnoosh Farnadi, Susana Zoghbi, Marie-Francine Moens, and Martine De Cock.
+Crawling a Ground Truth Dataset for Ad Personalization.
+In Abstracts of LTCI (5th AUGent Workshop on Language Technology and Computational Intelligence), 2012